alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 ## Latest Futures Only

 The `.waitLast` property is like `.wait` however with one important difference.
-If the value of the cell is updated before the `Future`, that was previously held in the cell completes, the previous `Future` is ignored and the value of `.waitLast` is not updated when the `Future` completes.
+If the value of the cell is updated before the `Future` that was previously held in the cell completes, the previous `Future` is ignored and the value of `.waitLast` is not updated when it completes.

 ```dart title="Example of .waitLast"